MadokaKumamaru/hangman/README.md

 ### 2. Usage
 List of attributes in the class Hangman:
 1. word (string): a word to be guessed, picked randomly from the word_list using random.choice method
-2. word_guessed (list): a list of the letters of the word, with _ for each letter not yet guessed.
+2. word_guessed (list): a list of the letters of the word, with _ for each letter not yet guessed
 3. num_letters (int): a number of unique letters in the word that have not been guessed yet
 4. num_lives (int): a number of lives the player has at the start of the game, which is 5 by default
 5. word_list (list): a list of words